Former North Queens Assembly candidate Elio Forcina gives his insight into Christine Quinn’s run for New York City Mayor.

 Attention: the Editorial Board of Queens Politics

 It’s a foggy night in North Queens and Mayoral candidate Christine Quinn is addressing the crowd.
 She tells a joke.
 Dead silence as no one laughs.
-District Leader Evan Stavisky in order to change an awkward moment, starts laughing out loud: a fake laugh in the front seat.
-He waves his fingers, as insiders and elected officials, start laughing at the top of their lungs.
 An innocent nine-year old in the back yells out “That joke wasn’t funny!”
 The Emperors New Clothes fairy tale is very similar to what is being played out in Queens County over the Mayoral race.
 Many political insiders, lobbyists, and politicos who want access to City Hall are participating in a charade with Christine Quinn and are pretending that she is Santa Claus and the Easter Bunny all in one.

 Christine Quinn’s rise to City Council speaker was orchestrated by political insiders and party bosses.
 And now, some of the many same ones, are trying to promote her for Mayor.
 The problem is once people on a city-wide level start seeing her ranting and raving and punishing her own constituents, she will turn people off and is going to have a tough road ahead against more kinder, less vicious individuals such as Bill Thompson and Bill Deblasio.